-His work with families includes narrative, solution-focused, brief strategic and family therapies as well as the tenets, concepts, and therapeutic processes of major theories of family functioning.
+His work with families includes narrative, solution-focused, brief strategic and systemic family therapies as well as the tenets, concepts, and therapeutic processes of major theories of family functioning.
 He continues to understand how the roles of culture, religion, and spirituality intersect within various modalities of counselling support and encourages his clients to share their world views within the therapeutic alliance to support their counselling needs.

 Measurement of Change